MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/activedirectory/New-ADUser.md

 ### -AccountNotDelegated

 Indicates whether the security context of the user is delegated to a service.
-When this parameter is set to $True, the security context of the account is not delegated to a service even when the service account is set as trusted for Kerberos delegation.
+When this parameter is set to `$True`, the security context of the account is not delegated to a service even when the service account is set as trusted for Kerberos delegation.

 This parameter sets the **AccountNotDelegated** property for an Active Directory account.